Beryllium: Radiation windows

 Because of its low atomic number and very low absorption for X-rays, the oldest and still one of the most important applications of beryllium is in radiation windows for X-ray tubes.
 Extreme demands are placed on purity and cleanliness of beryllium to avoid artifacts in the X-ray images.
-Thin beryllium foils are used as radiation windows for X-ray detectors, and the extremely low absorption minimizes the heating effects caused by high intensity, low energy X-rays typical of synchrotron radiation.
+Beryllium is used in X-ray windows because it is transparent to X-rays, allowing for clearer and more efficient imaging.
+Thin beryllium foils are used as radiation windows for X-ray detectors, and their extremely low absorption minimizes the heating effects caused by high-intensity, low energy X-rays typical of synchrotron radiation.
 Vacuum-tight windows and beam-tubes for radiation experiments on synchrotrons are manufactured exclusively from beryllium.
 In scientific setups for various X-ray emission studies (e.g., energy-dispersive X-ray spectroscopy) the sample holder is usually made of beryllium because its emitted X-rays have much lower energies (≈100 eV) than X-rays from most studied materials.

 Low atomic number also makes beryllium relatively transparent to energetic particles.
 Therefore, it is used to build the beam pipe around the collision region in particle physics setups, such as all four main detector experiments at the Large Hadron Collider (ALICE, ATLAS, CMS, LHCb), the Tevatron and at SLAC.
 The low density of beryllium allows collision products to reach the surrounding detectors without significant interaction, its stiffness allows a powerful vacuum to be produced within the pipe to minimize interaction with gases, its thermal stability allows it to function correctly at temperatures of only a few degrees above absolute zero, and its diamagnetic nature keeps it from interfering with the complex multipole magnet systems used to steer and focus the particle beams.

 Mechanical applications

 Because of its stiffness, light weight and dimensional stability over a wide temperature range, beryllium metal is used for lightweight structural components in the defense and aerospace industries in high-speed aircraft, guided missiles, spacecraft, and satellites, including the James Webb Space Telescope.
 Several liquid-fuel rockets have used rocket nozzles made of pure beryllium.
+The high elastic stiffness of beryllium has led to its extensive use in precision instrumentation, e.g. in inertial guidance systems and in the support mechanisms for optical systems.
 Beryllium powder was itself studied as a rocket fuel, but this use has never materialized.
 A small number of extreme high-end bicycle frames have been built with beryllium.
-From 1998 to 2000, the McLaren Formula One team used Mercedes-Benz engines with beryllium-aluminium-alloy pistons.
+From 1998 to 2000, the McLaren Formula One team used Mercedes-Benz engines with beryllium–aluminium alloy pistons.
 The use of beryllium engine components was banned following a protest by Scuderia Ferrari.
+An earlier major application of beryllium was in brakes for military airplanes because of its hardness, high melting point, and exceptional ability to dissipate heat.
+Environmental considerations have led to substitution by other materials.